How Progressive Overload Helps You Build More Muscle

 Yes, it is more important than the numerous other particulars of the program – including training frequency, rep ranges, tempo, etc (although these can all be important too).

-What’s more, I would postulate that the lack of focus on progressive overload is what is holding the vast majority of guys back in their workouts.
+What’s more, I would postulate that the lack of focus on progressive overload is what is holding the vast majority of people back in their workouts.

-In fact, I would say that probably only 5% of the guys in the gym have a workout routine that is progressive overload oriented.
+In fact, I would say that probably only 5% of the people in the gym have a workout routine that is progressive overload oriented.

 But before I get ahead of myself, you’re probably wondering what this actually means, right?